Milazzo: History

 It was taken by the Athenians in 426 BC.
 The people of Rhegium planted the exiles from Naxos and Catana in 395 BC as a counterpoise to Dionysius the Elder's foundation of Tyndaris; but Dionysius soon took it.
 In the bay Gaius Duilius won the first Roman naval victory over the Carthaginians (260 BC).

 In 36 BC the naval Battle of Mylae was fought offshore.
 The fleet of Octavian, commanded by Marcus Agrippa, engaged that of Sextus Pompey.
 While the battle was nearly a draw, Sextus could not replace his losses, and was thus weaker at the following Battle of Naulochus (36 BC), where he was utterly defeated.
+It was recognised as a Roman civitas in the same year.

 After the fall of the Western Roman Empire, under the Byzantines, the town became one of the first episcopal seats of Sicily.
-In the 9th century Milazzo was conquered by the Arabs, who built the first nucleus of the castle here.
+In the 9th century Milazzo was conquered by the Arabs, who built the first nucleus of the castle there.

 Frederick II of Hohenstaufen further fortified the town and created a personal hunting park.
 The castle was later mostly rebuilt in the age of Charles V of Spain.

-Milazzo was also the seat of a battle in 1718 between Spain and Austria, and of another fought by Giuseppe Garibaldi against the Kingdom of Two Sicilies during his Expedition of the Thousand.
+Milazzo was also the seat of a battle in 1718 between Spain and Austria, and of another fought by Giuseppe Garibaldi against the Kingdom of Two Sicilies during his Expedition of the Thousand (1860), an event of the unification of Italy.
+The expedition was successful and concluded with a plebiscite that brought Naples and Sicily into the Kingdom of Piedmont-Sardinia, the last territorial conquest before the proclamation of the Kingdom of Italy on 17 March 1861.